regiregi22/RaspiNail/raspibolt_40_lnd.md

 <script id="asciicast-xv9Gq3G5Pu5A1Jtxu2bACRvjQ" src="https://asciinema.org/a/xv9Gq3G5Pu5A1Jtxu2bACRvjQ.js" async></script>

 💡 _In this screencast I use the awesome [`tmux`](https://www.ocf.berkeley.edu/~ckuehl/tmux/){:target="_blank"} to run multiple Terminal sessions in parallel.
-But you can just connect to your RaspiBolt with two separate SSH sessions._
+But you can just connect to your RaspiNail with two separate SSH sessions._

 ### Authorization for "admin"